mcdemarco/the-new-kitchen-cookbook/soup/ipPotatoLeek.md

 Chicken stock is sometimes called for, and almost always the cream is heavy rather than sour, with more of it.

 The butter was replaced with olive oil.

+Toss in a handful of chopped mushrooms (or another soft vegetable) when the leeks are nearly done sautéing.